Have you been struggling with saving money? If so, don’t beat yourself up – you’ve got plenty of company across the country.

 Another example is Wealthfront, which will include real estate in your portfolio, in addition to stocks and bonds.
 They do require a minimum initial investment of $500, but the fee is still 0.25% per year.

 One of the very best robo-advisors for new and small investors is Acorns.
-They’ll also create and manage your portfolio for you, though they do charge a fee of $1 per month on a regular investment account, or $3 per month for a retirement account.
+They’ll create and manage your portfolio for you, though they do charge a fee of $3 to $5 per month.

 The advantage with Acorns is that they help you to save money.
 They do this through a process referred to as “Round Ups”.
 You connect the Acorns app to your checking account or even your credit cards, and it will automatically round your purchases up and move the spare change into savings, then to your investment account.